 Panic disorder is more prevalent in woman than men and often has an onset during the late teen or early adulthood years.
 Approximately 7.7 million individuals, age 18 and older, in the United States, suffer from post-traumatic stress disorder (PTSD).

-Available anxiety statistics tell us that only about a third of those suffering from an anxiety disorder seek treatment, even though the disorders are decidedly treatable.
+Available anxiety statistics tell us that only about a third of those suffering from anxiety disorders seek professional anxiety treatment, even though the disorders are decidedly treatable.

 Who is at Risk of Developing an Anxiety Disorder?